Sometimes childbirth scars us, physically and emotionally.

 Like so much about the postpartum phase, we don’t often talk about self-care for our childbirth scars that are so intimately tied to our emotional well-being.

 Whether it’s C-section scars, perineal scars, stretchmark scars, or emotional scars, moms are often left to figure out how to care for their injuries from childbirth on their own.

 Sometimes we accept our scars as proud battle wounds from our pregnancy and childbirth, perhaps as a way to compensate for their impact on our bodies.

 Sometimes we disassociate from or feel negatively toward those scarred areas.

 Sometime this leads to feelings of shame and resentment toward our bodies.

-For some women, like Kinsee Morlan featured on The Longest Shortest Time episode about C-sections, this surgery evokes feelings of disappointment about not having a vaginal delivery and having a traumatic birth.
-(This is a great episode to listen to regardless of whether you had a cesarean or not.
+For some women who’ve had C-section, the surgery evokes feelings of disappointment about not having a vaginal delivery and having a traumatic birth.
+Kinsee Morlan featured on this Longest Shortest Time episode talks about her complex relationship with her C-section scar.
+(This is a great episode to listen to regardless of how you delivered.
 A man gets a C-section!)